This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Cruise in Doubtful Sound

 Doubtful Sound is just as (if not more depending on who you ask) beautiful than Milford Sound and it’s far more off the beaten path.
-As such, visiting Doubtful Sound is a truly unique experience in New Zealand.
+As such, visiting Doubtful Sound is a truly unique experience in New Zealand and one of my favorite stops on an extended 2-week South Island itinerary.
+Tours to Doubtful Sound run from Queenstown and Te Anau, here are some of our favorite options:

-If you have the time and money you can even upgrade to the 3-day Doubtful Sound Cruise and Glow Worm Tour which includes one overnight on the cruise and a night in Te Anau for $1,730 NZD.
-This is sure to be a magical experience!
+- If you have the time and money you can even upgrade to the 3-day Doubtful Sound Cruise and Glow Worm Tour which includes one overnight on the cruise and a night in Te Anau for $1,905 NZD.
+This is sure to be a magical experience as it includes some of the most beautiful parts of New Zealand: impressive fiords, quaint and charming towns, and incredible outdoor life!

-Another good option is to drive yourself to Manapouri and get a tour from there.
-This specific tour from Manapouri (only 20 mins from Te Anau) is a little shorter at around 8 hours but still visits both Doubtful Sound and Lake Manapouri.
-It’s also very affordable!
+- Another good option is to drive yourself to Manapouri and get a tour from there.
+This specific tour from Manapouri (only 20 minutes from Te Anau/2 hours from Queenstown) is a little shorter at around 7 hours but still visits both Doubtful Sound and Lake Manapouri.

 3. Hike to Lake Marian